slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Underneath that word are thoughts, fears, emotions.
 Underneath those emotions is history and experiences.
 A single word is the final outcome of all of that history.
 There’s always a good reason and a real reason.

+> *'Things which are different in order to be different are seldom better, but that which is made to be better is almost always different.' -- Dieter Rams*
 -->